Do you want to track link clicks and button clicks in WordPress?

 MonsterInsights has a free version, but you’ll need at least the Pro plan to take full advantage of all the powerful tracking features it offers.

 Setting up MonsterInsights is super easy.

-MonsterInsights setup wizard automatically sets up all the right settings based on the type of your website.
+The MonsterInsights setup wizard automatically configures all the right settings based on the type of your website and also lets you set up a Google Analytics 4 property.
 It truly is effortless.